SergPerep/tasklist/setup/setup-guide.md

 ```
 You should see message in terminal "server started on port 5000".
 ### Run client
-Open new terminal and run from root directory
+Open another terminal and run from root directory:
 ```
 npm start --prefix client
 ```
-Then open browser and hit http://localhost:3000.
+Then open browser, hit http://localhost:3000 and enjoy!